JOHNKYON/blog/source/_posts/Letter-Combinations-of-a-Phone-Number.md

         return ans;
     }

-This alogirthm uses a queque to make sure every new character was added to the former string, shown as below.
+This alogirthm uses a queque to make sure every new character was added to the previous string, shown as below.

 ![](/images/leetcode17_2.jpg)